How to Make Both Grilled and Crunchy Monte Cristo Sandwiches

 • Great tasting!
 You wouldn’t think that raspberry jam and mustard would ever belong on the same sandwich, but with the other flavors from the sandwich, it just works, and you won’t find a better sandwich!

 • So many variations!
 You’re not limited to the flavors.
 You can use any deli meat, jam, sauce, cheese, or bread that you want.
-The only requirement is that you have some combination of sweet and spicy, meat and cheese, and bread that had been fried or grilled into one tasty sandwich.
-If you don’t like one type of bread, swap it out!
-If you want to try another type of cheese, you can absolutely do that!
-The Monte Cristo is so versatile that you can really make it your own.
+The only requirement is that you have some combination of sweet and spicy, meat and cheese, and the sandwich is either fried or grilled .

 The Original Monte Cristo Sandwich